The Dry Spell

 (aside - I am not actually a fan of the word Introvert - I am currently testing out alternatives to see which one I think describes us better...

-We 'grow' energy, to either use ourselves, or to distribute to Extroverts who love to enjoy the rays of our glowing energy - I mean this in the nicest way - I'm still working on my descriptions!
+We 'grow' energy, to either use ourselves, or to distribute to Extraverts who love to enjoy the rays of our glowing energy - I mean this in the nicest way - I'm still working on my descriptions!
 I am happy to grow energy to distribute to those I love to spend time with - therefore Energy + Creator = Energator!)

 So - returning to that awesome party that I genuinely loved being at.
-Being an Energator (stick with me, it might 'grow' on you..), I often have a few glasses of wine (and yes, I also often have too many, I know you were already assuming that, INFJ's....😉) to make the small talk a little bit easier, make the noise seem a little less overwhelming, and to generally feel 'normal' - even kick up a little bit of an Energy storm for myself and play 'Extrovert' for a while!
+Being an Energator (stick with me, it might 'grow' on you..), I often have a few glasses of wine (and yes, I also often have too many, I know you were already assuming that, INFJ's....😉) to make the small talk a little bit easier, make the noise seem a little less overwhelming, and to generally feel 'normal' - even kick up a little bit of an Energy storm for myself and play 'Extravert' for a while!

 No surprises then, I woke up on 1st January - the first day of an exciting new year - feeling like The Grim Reaper had been my first foot...